vuejs/vuex/docs/api/index.md

 - `useStore<S = any>(injectKey?: InjectionKey<Store<S>> | string): Store<S>;`

-  Fetches the injected store instance when called inside the `setup` hook.
-When using the Composition API, you may retrieve the store instance by calling this method.
+  Fetches the injected store when called inside the `setup` hook.
+When using the Composition API, you can retrieve the store by calling this method.

   ```js
   import { useStore } from 'vuex'